Listen to the intro podcast about Defending the Constitution!

 Compelling testimony is crucial to a successful Civil Society Field Hearing.
 Witness selection should represent a cross-section of community perspectives with relevant expertise.

-• Individuals in the community impacted by Presidential actions
+• Individuals in the community impacted by laws, policies or presidential actions

-• A local attorney, retired judge, civics educator, or former member who can provide testimony on the role of Congress and Rule of Law in our federal system,
+• A local attorney, retired judge, civics educator, or former member who can provide explanatory testimony on the role of Congress in our federal system

-• State and local government officials often have first-hand information.
+• State and local government officials can provide data and first-hand information

-• Veterans can speak as a public servant and/or person deployed to protect democracy.
+• Veterans can speak as a public servant about use of force, and often have international perspective

 • Federal employees who have been fired can make the loss visible

-• Health professionals can speak to the impact of research and science cuts
+• Health professionals can speak to the importance of research and science

 • Park personnel can address loss and damage to public lands

-• Local business owners, who are impacted by the ripple effect of budget cuts or tariffs
+• Local business owners impacted by the ripple effect of budget cuts or tariffs

-• Small farm operators and other rural business owners in the supply chain
+• Small farm operators and business owners in a disrupted supply chain

-Preparation materials should include clear guidelines.
+Preparation materials must include clear guidelines.
 Materials should clearly state that the event will be recorded.
 Witnesses should prepare written testimony of 500-1000 words.
 (1-4 pages) that can be delivered in 5-7 minutes.
-Please have a look at the Witness Prep document for details.
+Please have a look at the Witness Prep document in the appendix for details.
 At the top of the document, please include:

 • Witness name,